youennf/mediacapture-extensions/continuity-state-api-explainer.md

 * A HTTP header could be used to convey the continuity state information to the server instead of the page.
   The benefits over a readonly attribute are small and this would limit the continuity state to be a valid HTTP header value.

+## Feedback Received

+* Use structured cloning instead of a DOMString.
+  * This is more web developer friendly, but we might want to have an upper size limit that would be interoperable
+* Integrate this API with navigation API.
+Handoff could be somehow a new navigation type.

 ## Using the continuityState API